During

 heels....and after about three weeks I realised I can start using a bag which

-looks like a handbag, rather than a simple cloth shoulder bag with a few essentials
+looks like a handbag, rather than a simple cloth shoulder bag with just a few essentials.
+However, you realise you need a bigger bag when you go out here because

 every single time you step out of the house you always need to take an umbrella,

-a raincoat, a thin jumper, sunglasses...
-This
+a raincoat, a thin jumper, sunglasses... and my hay fever seemed to want to

-make up for lost time.
+make up for lost time!
 On the positive side there are so few mosquitoes, and I’m

 I missed